 The City is a municipal corporation governed by an elected seven-member council.
 This report includes all of the funds of the City of Platteville.
-The reporting entity for the City consists of the (a) the primary government, (b) organizations for which the primary government is financially accountable, and (c) other organizations for which the primary government is financially accountable, and (c) other organizations would cause the reporting entity's financial statements to be misleading or incomplete.
+The reporting entity for the City consists of the (a) the primary government, (b) organizations for which the primary government is financially accountable, and (c) other organizations for which the nature and significance of their relationship with the primary government are such that their exclusion would cause the reporting entity's financial statements to be misleading or incomplete.
 Component units are legally separate organizations for which the elected officials of the primary government are financially accountable.
 The primary government is financially accountable if it appoints a voting majority of the organization's governing body and (1) it is able to impose its will on that organization or (2) there is a potential for the organization to provide specific financial benefits to or burdens on the primary government.
-The primary government.
 The primary government may be financially accountable if an organization is fiscally dependent on the primary government.
 The City has identified the following component unit that is required to be included in the financial statements in accordance with standards established in GASB standards.